mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 ### 11.1 Glossary
 - **Resource**: An individual team member assigned to work on releases
 - **Release**: A complete cycle of software delivery
-- **Project**: A grouping of related scope items within a release
 - **Phase**: A distinct stage in the software delivery lifecycle
-- **Scope Item**: A specific feature or component to be delivered in a project
+- **Scope Item**: A specific feature or component to be delivered in a release (replaces Project entity)
+- **Component**: A specific technology or tool (e.g., ETL, ForgeRock IGA) within a scope item with its own effort estimates
 - **Allocation**: Assignment of a resource to work on a specific release for a given period
 - **Person-day**: A unit representing one day of work by one person
 - **Transaction Log**: A record of data modifications for auditing purposes